 - Mother is conscious and alert throughout the labor

-- An instrumental delivery can be performed under the same anesthesia, if need arises
+- An instrumental delivery can be performed under the same anesthesia if the need arises

-- If the patient has to be taken for caesarean section, the effect can be topped up through the epidural catheter.
+- If the patient has to be taken for cesarean section, the effect can be topped up through the epidural catheter.

 - The sudden drop in the blood pressure